tbreslein/firims/README.md

 that, the keys / set members are limited to types implementing the [Integer] type.

-The two data structures, the [Map] and the [BitSet], have very simple implementations.
+The two data structures, the [VecMap] and the [BitSet], have very simple implementations.
 The former is just a `Vec<V>`, where `V` is your value type, and it maps keys to indexes in the `Vec` through a simple addition.
-As simple as that may be, the benefit of the [Map] is that it implements most of the of the same interface of the [std::collections::HashMap], making this a good drop-in replacement for most use cases (given that the [Map] constraints fir you use case).
+As simple as that may be, the benefit of the [VecMap] is that it implements most of the of the same interface of the [std::collections::HashMap], making this a good drop-in replacement for most use cases (given that the [VecMap] constraints fir you use case).

 The [BitSet] is, well, a bit set.
 Each key is mapped to a bit in an element in a `Vec<u64>`, and a value being present just means that the bit is set to 1.